Kannaseka/AI-Commerce-Agent-with-RAG/README.md

 # AI WhatsApp Commerce Bot 🤖🛍️

-This is a premium FastAPI-based backend for an AI-powered WhatsApp Commerce Assistant, specifically designed for **Roze BioHealth**.
+This is a premium FastAPI-based backend for an AI-powered WhatsApp Commerce Assistant, specifically designed for Ecommerce business.
 It integrates WATI (WhatsApp API), Groq (Llama 3.1 8B/70B), ChromaDB (Vector RAG), and WooCommerce to provide a professional, data-driven shopping experience.

 ## ✨ Features